 I feel like everyone and their brother has read that love languages book.
 There are so many things I like about the book, and many things I don't.
-It's one dude's take on the ways people show and feel love: something marriage therapists (including myself) have been addressing for decades.
+I know...a controversial stance.
+To me, it's one dude's take on the ways people show and feel love: something marriage therapists (including myself) have been teasing out and addressing for decades.

 When talking about the different ways each person feels loved, I joke with clients that I might write a book someday called, The Couples Therapist Who Doesn't Love Hugs.
 It's not that I dislike hugs, I just don't feel any more loved when I get them.
 My husband could hug me 450 times per day and I wouldn't feel any more loved.